 Instead, you’ll just connect it to your high-quality 5th wheel hitch and be on your way.
 Nothing’s better than having a stress-free vacation/trip, and the right 5th wheel hitch can bring you this experience.

-But you’ll need to consider the factors mentioned in the section above, which help find the best 5th wheel for the job.
+But you’ll need to consider the factors mentioned in the section above, which help find the top rated 5th wheel for the job.
 If you don’t consider these factors, the stress-free environment your trailer was supposed to represent will soon become a nightmare.

 Thankfully, the next topic we cover will help narrow down your searching parameters and make the 5th hitch you’re looking for become more apparent.